Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Materials and Methods

 \subsubsection{Targeted modification of orientations}

-Following the preprocessing steps, the previously computed orientation trajectories $T_{segment}$ are systematically modified to introduce variations in movement patterns.
-To achieve this, the quaternion-based orientation data is first converted into Euler angles.
-The time-dependent progression of each Euler angle of a specific segment $s$ is defined as:
+Following the preprocessing steps, the segment orientation trajectories $T_s$ are systematically modified to introduce variations in movement patterns.
+To achieve this, the quaternion-based orientation data are first converted into Euler angles.
+The time-dependent progression of each Euler angle of segment $s$ is defined as:

 corresponding to rotations around the respective axes (roll, pitch, yaw).
 To generate augmented motion trajectories, we modify the Euler angles using two augmentation parameters: an offset vector $\beta$, defining the initial posture, and a scaling vector $\alpha$, which adjusts the relative range of motion to match the desired target range $\delta$.
 The augmented trajectory is computed as follows: